 Hi I’m Sharon 40’ish mummy

-Married to a hardworking, patient, funny, dad of the century (his words) Chelsea FC lifelong fan called Neil , have 4 kids aged 19, 17, 14 & 13, 2 girls, 2 boys couldn’t have planned it better.
-Also step mum to Laura 32 and Scott 34.
-I work full time in the world of Crime, as a Paralegal specialising in both criminal and military law.
-I also have my own weekly column in That’s Life Magazine, rambling on about all sorts – funny of course!
+Married to a hardworking, patient, funny, dad of the century (his words) Chelsea FC lifelong fan called Neil , have 4 kids aged 22, 20, 17 & 16, 2 girls, 2 boys couldn’t have planned it better.
+Also step mum to Laura and Scott.
+I work full time in the world of Criminal Defence specialising in criminal and military law, representing those arrested of a crime.

 Brief List of Likes